Stratification-based Instrumental Variable Analysis Framework for Nonlinear Effect Analysis: Discussion

 There are some important cautionary notes when applying our SSS framework.
 First, the framework places most of the assumptions for IV nonlinear effect analysis on the stratification process itself.
 Therefore, careful attention should be given to the reliability of the stratification, as discussed in \cite{davey2025erroneous} and \cite{hamilton2025non}.
 Second, although we introduced our methods within the three `S' framework, the second `S' layer (scalar-on-function regression) and the third `S' layer (SuSiE fitting) are optional.
 If the objective of the nonlinear effect analysis does not involve tasks related to change points, one can opt for scalar-on-scalar regression to fit the stratum-specific IV estimates.
-Third, the stratification-based framework is particularly suited for pure nonlinear effect models, where the exposure effect is primarily driven by the exposure level itself, rather than being heavily influenced by unmeasured confounders.
-This is because the stratification process also differentiates the distribution of confounders across the strata.
-In scenarios where the exposure effect is modified by confounders, the observed heterogeneity in stratum-specific IV estimates may be attributable to differences in the distribution of the confounder rather than the exposure effect itself.
-Consequently, the stratification-based framework is more convincing in situations where effect modification by confounders is minimal, such as in specific age or sex subgroups.
-Stratification methods can also be used for effect modification analysis, further details can be found in \cite{tian2024data}.
+Third, the stratification-based framework is particularly suited for pure nonlinear effect models, where the exposure effect is primarily driven by the exposure level itself, rather than being heavily influenced by unmeasured effect modifiers.
+This is because the stratification process also differentiates the distribution of covariates across the strata.
+In scenarios where the exposure effect is modified by covariates, the observed heterogeneity in stratum-specific IV estimates may be attributable to differences in the distribution of these covariates rather than the exposure effect itself.
+Further discussion of effect modification in nonlinear IV analysis can be found in \cite{tian2024data} and \cite{small2014commentary}.

 In summary, the proposed framework, which has emerged in genetic epidemiology, has the potential to be widely implemented for various objectives in nonlinear effect analysis across many other fields.